 Vanitas Still Life

-The Vanitas still life painting shown above was drawn between 1600 and 1699 and was done by J Falk1.
+The Vanitas still life painting shown above was drawn between 1600 and 1699 and was done by J Falk.
 Its main theme is based on the inevitability of death.
 The skulls show that at one point in life everyone has to die.
 The painting also includes a rose flower that depicts the fragility of life.
 There is also an oil lamp beside the flower and the skull.
 The oil lamp symbolizes the kind of brevity that is required in life.
-As understood by the Latin people, the picture passes the meaning that happens in life is short-lived, and sooner or later death will catch up2.
-In relation with biodiversity, the picture combines plants and humans to create a unique meaning.
+As understood by the Latin people, the picture passes the meaning that happens in life is short-lived, and sooner or later death will catch up.
+In relation to biodiversity, the picture combines plants and humans to create a unique meaning.

 The Vanitas skull painting below was done by C.Jones in the late 16th century.
 The butterflies in the picture represent nature while the skull represents death.
 The hidden meaning of the painting is that life is very short.
 Despite the beauties of life, death always comes.
 Butterflies around and inside the skull pass a message that death is surrounded by good times.
 It acted as a death reminder.
 In relation to biodiversity, the picture combines the animal world and the human world to pass a message.

 Gardner, Helen, and Fred S. Kleiner, Gardner's Art through the Ages: A Global History.
 Australia: Wadsworth Cengage Learning, 2013.

 Mohr, Ingeborg.
 Memento Mori: Paintings and Poetry.
 [Gananoque, Ont.]: Renate and Veronica Mohr, 2008.

 Schneider, Norbert.
 Still Life: Still Life Painting in the Early Modern Period.
 Köln: B. Taschen, 1994.